EIEG Program: Request for Proposals

 - No-cost time extensions require the prior approval of the CRC (limit 1 extension per award).
 Any request, along with justification, for a time extension should be submitted to the No Cost Extension and Budget Amendment Submission page no less than thirty days prior to the award expiration date.
 The CRC will consider your request and will advise you of the outcome electronically.
 It is possible that the CRC may need to discuss this request with your department Chair or Dean before rendering a decision.

 - PIs who later find that they have funding from another source for similar or the same support are requested to decline acceptance of this EIEG award so that funds can be redirected to provide support for other applicants who would otherwise go unfunded.

-- In the event that a PI leaves the University, involuntarily or voluntarily, prior to the end of the award period, the awardee’s Dean or Department Chair has the responsibility of notifying the CRC Program Coordinator and either returning the award amount to the CRC or requesting that the project be transferred to a Co-PI currently on the project.
+- In the event that a PI leaves the University, involuntarily or voluntarily, prior to the end of the award period, the awardee’s Dean or Department Chair has the responsibility of notifying the CRC Program Manager and either returning the award amount to the CRC or requesting that the project be transferred to a Co-PI currently on the project.